In This Article

 What can you use instead?

-In place of an at-home pore vacuum, Dautriche recommends a simple skincare regimen with retinoids and chemical exfoliants to combat blackheads and pore buildup.
+In place of an at-home pore vacuum, Dautriche recommends a simple skincare regimen with retinoids or chemical exfoliants to combat blackheads and pore buildup.
 “Retinoids and chemical exfoliants remain the holy grail for blackhead treatments and prevention," she says, adding that retinoids are a must because they increase skin cell turnover and inhibit the formation of microcomedones and comedones, AKA blackheads.
 In terms of chemical exfoliants, her gold standard for clear pores is salicylic acid, which she says deeply penetrates the skin and efficiently dissolves buildup.

 The Final Takeaway

 Since we now have a better understanding of the (minimal) benefits and potential side effects of pore vacuums, making a sound decision on whether to add the device to your skincare routine may be a little easier.
 But if you're still headstrong on using a pore vacuum, Harvard MGH Cosmetic and Laser Fellow, Karen Kagha, MD, has a valuable tip before using the tool: "Use steam and [an exfoliating cleanser] beforehand to help loosen the debris," she explains.
 Proper skin prep may help prevent damage to the skin and ensure you see the best results from your new tool.

 As our experts shared, a pore vacuum isn't a substitute for a simple, effective skincare routine.
 If you're thinking you can zap an active pimple with a vacuum, don't do it—spot treat it instead.
 When you're ready for a deep clean, leave it to the hands of your dermatologist.

 Freedman BM.
 Hydradermabrasion: an innovative modality for nonablative facial rejuvenation.
 J Cosmet Dermatol.
 2008;7(4):275-280.